 If you looked at True Summer’s colours through the sky in the picture above, they might look like the cosmetic colors palette below.
 Look at the effect the mauve-grey-taupe has on the background relative to the colours in the foreground.
 They become little warmer and more muted and quiet.

-There are no extremes of darkness or brightness.
-The overall effect is cooler than warm, so no gold, warm beige, or orange.
+There are no extremes of darkness or brightness, with all the colours hugging the middle range.
+The overall effect is cooler than warm, so no gold, warm beige, or orange will be found.
 The feeling is gentle but not fragile, an oak tree rather than a crystal vase (which would be Bright Spring).

-The Â most beautiful eye appears to be coming out of a misty lake.
-Eyeshadows and liners are hazy tan greys and mauve greys.
-The eyeliner is not much darker than the eyeshadow, to avoid creating an obvious line which only looks severe.
+A beautiful eye appears to be gazing out of a misty pool.
+Eyeshadows and liners are hazy tan greys, mauve greys, smoky browns, and pewter tones.
+The eyeliner is not much darker than the eyeshadow, to avoid creating an obvious line which may look severe.
 In this Season, liner can distinguish itself by being a different color than the shadow, instead of a darker color.

+Cool for Soft Summer is dusty plum, while warm is tan rose (still definitely a cool version).
 I love Soft Summer’s red.
 Summer is restorative, not catalytic.
 We’re still in the realm of rose petals, they just live on a dusty road.